-- The number of general education electives vary by college, but can be as many as 30 or more.
+- The number of general education electives vary by the college but can be as many as 30 or more.
 General Education Electives are made up of courses also known as LIBERAL ARTS.
 It is unusual for a non-liberal arts course to count as a General Education Elective, but this can vary by school.
 Once GE Electives are full, credit overflows to the next filter below.

 Free / Open Electives

 - Not all colleges or degrees have openings called Free or Open Electives.
-If yours does, this is a “catch all” category that includes all overflowed credit as well as credit that was accepted by the college, but but didn’t fill any of the requirements of the degree.
+If yours does, this is a “catch-all” category that includes all overflowed credit as well as credit that was accepted by the college, but for but didn’t fill any of the requirements of the degree.
 Non-liberal arts courses that don’t meet the earlier filters all overflow here.
 Some degrees deliberately allow for a lot of free electives to encourage adult students to return to college.

 TIPS for 4-YEAR BACHELOR OF ARTS/ SCIENCE degree seekers: As you see in the filter process, accumulating a lot of non-liberal arts credit before you’ve selected a school or degree can be risky later – as a rule of thumb for high school students who plan to earn a 4 year degree, take no more than 1 non-liberal arts course for every 2 liberal arts courses.
 This ratio will make for optimum transfer.